Biden faces first potential Cabinet defeat as opposition grows to budget pick

 “The president needs to put his mark on the budget sooner rather than later.
 The clock is ticking.
 It’s almost March,” Galston said.
 “The president's budget is a very important blueprint when you have unified control of government.
 And even when the process starts on time, it’s very tough to get a budget approved, appropriated and done by the end of the fiscal year.”

-If Tanden is forced to withdraw, the Biden administration probably would find another position for her either in the White House or as an adviser, according to one senior administration official who spoke on the condition of anonymity to share internal conversations.
+If Tanden is forced to withdraw, the Biden administration probably would find another position for her, either in the White House or as an adviser, said one senior administration official who spoke on the condition of anonymity to share internal conversations.

-As for Tanden’s replacement at the Center for American Progress, the think tank has hired a private company to search for her successor and vet potential candidates, although that process has not advanced very far, according to a person familiar with the effort.

 Erica Werner contributed to this report.